freeseek/mochawdl/README.md

 | tags                 | Array[String] | {gtc,chp,txt}2vcf      | list of FORMAT tags to output in the VCF [\"GT,BAF,LRR\"]               |
 | gc_window_size       | Int           | {gtc,chp,txt}2vcf      | window size in bp used to compute the GC content [200]                  |

-When using older manifest files BCFtools/idat2gtc might not work and furthermore the BPM sanity check for consistency between BPM files and GTC files might also fail.
+When using older manifest files the BPM sanity check for consistency between BPM files and GTC files might fail.
 In these cases, it is advised to turn the flag **do_not_use_reference** to true.
 Similarly, when using older Affymetrix arrays, the chip type information in the CEL files might not reflect the chip type information in the XML file.
 You can include in the **chip_type** array the chip type labels included in the CEL files

 Outputs
 -------